 In my previous role with the U.S. Secret Service, counter surveillance teams were tasked with (1) detecting if someone was conducting surveillance on the White House to identify vulnerabilities or place sensitive surveillance equipment, and then (2) mitigating the effectiveness of the information gathered.

-After 9/11, I was selected to help develop, organize and establish an expert group of Special Agents to conduct counter surveillance activities for the President and his family, as well as high-level government officials.
+After 9/11, I was selected to help develop, organize and establish an expert group of Special Agents to conduct counter surveillance services for the President and his family, as well as high-level government officials.
 Selection as a founding member of this counter surveillance program had a major influence on the trajectory of my career.
 I spent years conducting or managing counter surveillance activities around the White House and other secured environments, as well as for POTUS and his family.

 Case in Point #1: The Hidden Microphone